Eco-Link@BKE: Usage

 Since the Eco-Link was completed, several animals species have been seen using it to cross from one reserve to the other.
 These include the Sunda pangolin, the common palm civet, the long-tailed macaque, the slender squirrel, the glossy horseshoe bat, the lesser Asiatic yellow bat, the pouched tomb bat, the blue-eared kingfisher and the emerald dove.
 Between April 2014 and October 2015 no dead pangolins were found near the Bukit Timah Expressway.
-In 2016 a lesser mouse deer was seen in Bukit Timah.
+In 2016, a lesser mouse deer was seen in Bukit Timah.
 It was believed to have used the Eco-Link since before that the species had only been seen in Central Catchment.

 Authorities hope that when the trees mature, Raffles' banded langur monkeys will use the Eco-Link to expand their range into Bukit Timah.
 Raffles' banded langur is critically endangered in Singapore, with only about 60 individuals remaining, and was eliminated from Bukit Timah in 1987.
+In 2021, a single langur was seen near Bukit Timah and might have used the Eco-Link to get there.
 Authorities also hope that the Malayan colugo and red-cheeked flying squirrel will begin using the Eco-Link once the trees mature.

 In 2015, the National Parks Board began providing guided walking tours of the Eco-Link.
 The walks continued through 2016 but were subsequently suspended to avoid potential disturbance to animals using the bridge.

 According to Singapore's Second Minister for National Development Desmond Lee, "It is reassuring that the bridge gives (animals) a better chance of survival, and, in fact, to flourish in this highly urbanised Singapore.
 Because Singapore is not just about concrete, or steel, or glass, or roads, or buildings, it is also about the green spaces that we work very hard and pro-actively to cherish, to protect, and more importantly, to enhance.”